Anders Arweström Jansson

 Anders Arweström Jansson**

   Åsa Cajander the research leader of the HTO research group.
-She is an Associate Professor of Computer Science with a Specialization Towards Human-Computer Interaction at Uppsala University.
+She is an Professor of Human-Computer Interaction at Uppsala University.
 She mainly does research in eHealth, IT and work from a sociotechnical and gender perspective.
 One area of interest is how organisations can work with ICT deployment, digital work environments and human centred software engineering. Åsa Cajander also does research in computer science education with a special interest in the development of professional competencies.

   For further information about Åsa Cajander see her home page, and the Department of information technology’s home page.

   Marta Kristín Lárusdóttir is Associate Professor in School of Computer Science at Reykjavik University and chair of the CRESS research center there.
 Marta has been involved in research projects both nationally and internationally, where her contribution has been on the integration of human centred design in agile software development.
 The most recent research projects are the COST funded network Twintide, the KIA project at Uppsala University and the Agile UCD project at Uppsala University and KTH in Sweden.
 Marta has written numerous scientific paper, organised workshops and been involved in organizing conferences in the field of Human-computer interaction for over 15 years.
 In the years 1996 – 2001, Marta worked as a project manager in the software industry in Iceland.